Shubodh/learn_mol/text_learning/README.md

 Currently simple RNN, not using any GNN.
 But will do so in future.

 Put this on pause currently for many issues xyz2smiles was giving (see notion).

+Also using this folder `text_learning` for other misc tasks for Shubodh.
+Such as
+* `bfs_mol_graph.py`: Take a simple molecular graph and order the atoms based on BFS (breadth first search) and then replot the graph with atom labels and index.